swiftyspiffy/EpicGamesStoreNET/README.md

 - EpicGamesStoreNETTest - This project is included in this repo as a master example project.

 ### Libraries Utilized
 - Newtonsoft.Json - JSON parsing class.
-Used to parse responses from Strawpoll API
+Used to parse responses from EpicGames store GraphQL API

 ### Contributors
  * Cole ([@swiftyspiffy](http://twitter.com/swiftyspiffy))